mgarralda/hadoop-spark-cluster/README.md

 ## 🧪 Spark benchmarking with HiBench

-This cluster is ready to use with our customized [HiBench](https://github.com/mgarralda/HiBench) for performance benchmarking of Spark applications, with optional MapReduce-based data generation.
+This cluster is ready to use with our modernized [HiBench](https://github.com/mgarralda/HiBench) for performance benchmarking of Spark applications, with optional MapReduce-based data generation.

 ---
 ##  ♻️ Updated Version